To settle an argument, I’m pitting the Sawyer Mini vs LifeStraw in the battle of the backpacking water filters.

 - Don’t let your filter freeze.
 If you’re hiking in freezing temperatures, you’ll still want to make sure that the filter stays warm enough so that water does not freeze to the fiber and crack it.

 - Bring along a water container.
 The LifeStraw pictures seem fun, just dipping the straw straight into a fresh stream, but that will get tedious quickly.
 Make sure you can bring water along after you leave that stream behind.
-Plus, though the Sawyer Mini includes a 16 oz. drinking pouch, you might find a larger container better for long hikes.
+Plus, though the Sawyer Mini includes a 16 oz. drinking pouch, you might find a larger hydration system better for long hikes.

 - As mentioned above, though both of these filtration systems are great, they don’t filter everything.
 Many backpackers use Sawyer Mini as a pre-filter and bring along other filters with absorbent mediums that trap dissolvable substances.
 You can greatly increase the longevity of those other filters by pre-filtering with systems like the Sawyer Mini which works as an in-line filter (LifeStraw would not work for this).